turingschool/career-development-curriculum-site/module_three/Mod 3_week1.md

 * Why am I in this field?
 * What's next for me?

 Show readers who you are by telling a story of your journey into tech.
 Share enough for them to want to hear and learn more!

+Your terminal about me, LinkedIN summary, and resume summary (if you chose to use one) should all be slightly different.
+* First, you want the reader to learn something new with each profile
+* Second, each summary has a different purpose- think about the audience
+  * Resume summaries should tell why you are the best candidate for the role relevant to the job description.
+ *  LinkedIn summaries allows you to add a personal touch in addition to relevant skills and experiences that will attract recruiters and hiring managers.
+* Terminal is similiar to LinkedIn audience and employers want to know your backsstory, and whats next for you as a developer.

 ## Due Dates & Reminders
 Items to be completed by end of Module 3